json-schema-org/json-schema-org.github.io/example2.md

 This example shows a possible JSON representation of a hypothetical machine's mount points as represented in an `/etc/fstab` file.

-An entry in the fstab file can have many different forms.
+An entry in an fstab file can have many different forms.
 Here is a possible representation of a full fstab:

 ```json
 {% include example2/instance.json %}
 ```

-Not all constraints to an fstab file can be modeled using JSON Schema alone; however, it can already represent a good number of them.
+Not all constraints to an fstab file can be modeled using JSON Schema alone; however, it can represent a good number of them.
 We will add constraints one after the other until we get to a satisfactory result.

 Base schema
 -----------